US declares 'most' of China's maritime claims in South China Sea illegal - KESQ

 “The world will not allow Beijing to treat the South China Sea as its maritime empire.
 America stands with our Southeast Asian allies and partners in protecting their sovereign rights to offshore resources, consistent with their rights and obligations under international law,” Pompeo said in a lengthy statement.

+The US “distorts the facts and international law … , exaggerates the situation in the region and attempts to sow discord between China and other littoral countries,” the Chinese Embassy said in a statement.

+China also accused Washington of “stirring up tension and inciting confrontation” in a region where it is not directly involved in the disputes.

-The move is “pretty significant,” said Gregory Poling, a senior fellow for Southeast Asia and director of the Asia Maritime Transparency Initiative at the Center for Strategic and International Studies.
+Pompeo’s move Monday is “pretty significant,” said Gregory Poling, a senior fellow for Southeast Asia and director of the Asia Maritime Transparency Initiative at the Center for Strategic and International Studies.

 “What the US basically said is that we are going to remain neutral on questions of who owns what island or rock in the South China Sea, but we’re no longer going to keep quiet on China’s illegal claims to the waters,” Poling explained, adding that in the past, the US had been “cagey” on the matter.

-Note: CORRECTION: This story has been updated to correct the name of the decision-making body that ruled in the Philippines’ favor.